 - Neighbourhood/community mediation

-- Working with young people who are involved in street conflict, gang crime and Anti Social Behaviour providing conflict resolution services to enable greater communication between the young person and their families
+- Working with young people involved in street conflict, gang crime and Anti Social Behaviour

-- Working with people at risk of homelessness
+- Working with adults and young people at risk of homelessness

-- Providing Restorative Justice service to victim and offenders in South Gloucestershire, Somerset and Bath and North East Somerset.
+- Providing Restorative Justice to victims and offenders

 - Providing recognised and accredited training in Restorative Justice and Mediation